-207.2.2.1 DEADLINES
+206.2.2.1 Deadlines

-September 20 Faculty wanting tenure notify Dean of the College of Technology in writing of their intent.
-November 1 Faculty send their tenure portfolios to the Dean of the College of Technology.
-December 1 The COT Dean forwards faculty tenure portfolios to the Collegiate Evaluation Committee.
-February 21 Collegiate Evaluation Committee sends faculty tenure portfolios back to COT Dean who forwards portfolios to the VCAA/R. March 15 The VCAA/R sends faculty tenure portfolios to the Chancellor with written recommendations.
+September 20 Faculty wanting tenure notify Dean of the Highlands College in writing of their intent.
+November 1 Faculty send their tenure portfolios to the Dean of the Highlands College.
+December 1 The Highlands College Dean forwards faculty tenure portfolios to the Collegiate Evaluation Committee.
+February 21 Collegiate Evaluation Committee sends faculty tenure portfolios back to Highlands College Dean who forwards portfolios to the Provost/EVCAA.
+March 15 The Provost/EVCAA sends faculty tenure portfolios to the Chancellor with written recommendations.
 April 1 Faculty tenure recommendations are made by the Chancellor and sent to the President for approval.
 April 15 Notification of the President's tenure decisions provided to the faculty candidates.